 - Negligence means doing something that a sensible person would not or failing to do something a reasonably prudent person would do to protect themselves, employees, and anyone else aboard the vessel.

 Negligence does not always cause accidents and injuries.
 An employer may get away with negligent behavior and be lucky enough to avoid accidents.

 To prove negligence in the event of an accident or injury, you have to prove that the employer acted negligently and that this negligence caused the accident.

 The negligence must have played a part in the accident, even if it is only a small part or if there were other factors involved.

 Examples of Jones Act Negligence

-While burden of proof is low for a plaintiff in a Jones Act claim, it is still important to be prepared to make your case if you find yourself in this situation.
-A big part of this is having an experienced attorney on your side, fighting for your rights to compensation.
+While the burden of proof is low for a plaintiff in a Jones Act claim, it is still essential to be prepared to make your case if you find yourself in this situation.
+A big part of this is having an experienced Jones Act attorney on your side, fighting for your rights to compensation.